pedroamarall/rest-builder/networking/README.md

 	1. In a new tab on your computer, type ***osub ~/.ssh/id_rsa.pub***.
 Copy just the FIRST line.

-	1. Go back to the tab with your neighbor's computer and type ***echo "\<THE_LONG_LINE\>" > joe_bloggs.pub***.
+	1. Go back to the tab where you are logged into neighbor's computer and type ***echo "\<THE_LONG_LINE\>" > joe_bloggs.pub***.

 	1. Ask your neighbor to use Sublime to open ***joe_bloggs.pub*** (that you just made) and ***~/.ssh/authorized_keys***.
 You may notice that it is difficult (or impossible) to open ***~/.ssh/authorized_keys*** from the GUI.

 	1. Ask your neighbor to copy the line in ***joe_bloggs.pub*** into ***~/.ssh/authorized_keys*** so that is in two lines.

 	1. The first line is a key for brian.chan@liferay.com.
-The second line is the value from joe_bloggs.pub.
+The second line is the value from ***joe_bloggs.pub***.
 The two lines should look similar, but with different random values.

-	1. Go back to the tab with your neighbor's computer and type ***chmod 640 ~/.ssh/authorized_keys*** to ensure the right permissions.
+	1. Go back to the tab where you are logged into neighbor's computer and type ***chmod 640 ~/.ssh/authorized_keys*** to ensure the right permissions.

 	1. Open a new Terminator tab and SSH into your neighbor's computer.
-Notice that you no longer have to type in the password.
+Notice that you no longer have to type in a username or password.

 	1. Type ***exit*** to log out of your neighbor's computer.
 Keep this tab to quickly test logging in and out of your neighbor's computer.